empathyco/academy-winter-batch-2022/blog/data/week 8 set up project&Module 7.md

 # IMDb project and Module 7 exercises
-In this week we set up the IMDb project and realize the exercises of Module 7.
+In this week we set up the IMDb project and did the exercises of Module 7.
 ## IMDb project
 We did all together a template for organize ourselves and estblish the jobs to do.
 ### Module 7 exercises.
-Along this week we did the exercises related with module 7, we learnt how to use properly graphs that allow us to get the insights needed for a good analysis.
+Along this week we did the exercises related with module 7, we learnt how to properly use graphs that allow us to get the insights needed for a good analysis.

 *09/05/2022*